What accessory could you possibly add to up your sex appeal 20 notches, show your sensitive side, and look really cool

 - Daisuke Ono during his brief stint as Minoru Shiraishi's replacement on Lucky Channel.

 - Sebastian from Black Butler this motif from time to time, usually with a black rose to symbolise his demonic side.
 This is most notable in the second and third openings, but also in the second series, when he and Claude make their pact

 - The film Azumi features a long-haired, white-clad, psychotic biseinen who first appears holding a red rose, for no other apparent reason than to look cool.

 - Gomez from the first Addams Family movie.
-Of course, he's the kind of person who'd enjoy a pierced lip the bad way.
+H,e's the kind of person who'd enjoy a pierced lip the bad way.